ron0496/Quantium-Data-Analytics-Virtual-Experience-Program/README.md

 PREMIUM_CUSTOMER: Customer segmentation used to differentiate shoppers by the price point of products they buy and the types of products they buy.
 It is used to identify whether customers may spend more for quality or brand or whether they will purchase the cheapest options.

+### Observations and Recommendations

+* Sales have mainly been due to Budget - older families, Mainstream - young singles/couples, and Main- stream - retirees shoppers.
+We found that the high spend in chips for mainstream young singles/couples and retirees is due to there being more of them than other buyers.

+* Mainstream, midage and young singles and couples are also more likely to pay more per packet of chips.
+This is indicative of impulse buying behaviour.

+* We’ve also found that Mainstream young singles and couples are 28% more likely to purchase KETTLE chips compared to the rest of the population.
+The Category Manager may want to increase the category’s performance by off-locating some KETTLE and smaller packs of chips in discretionary space near segments where young singles and couples frequent more often to increase visibilty and impulse behaviour.

 ## Task 2

 ### [Experimentation and uplift testing](https://github.com/ron0496/Quantium-Data-Analytics-Virtual-Experience-Program/blob/main/Task2.pdf)